-Symptoms of false pregnancy usually begin four to nine weeks after the previous heat period, and mimic the symptoms of true pregnancy.
+Signs of false pregnancy usually begin four to nine weeks after the previous heat period and mimic the signs of true pregnancy.
 The more common signs of pseudo-pregnancy include mammary gland enlargement with or without the production of milk, lethargy, periodic vomiting, and fluid retention.
-The female often has a decreased appetite but seldom appears to lose weight, probably due to the amount of excess fluid she retains.
+Dogs with false pregnancy often have a decreased appetite but seldom appears to lose weight, likely due to the amount of excess fluid retained.

 How is false pregnancy treated?

-If the female will not be used for breeding, ovariohysterectomy is recommended to prevent future episodes.
-Ideally, this surgical sterilization should be performed after all symptoms have resolved.
-If she is surgically sterilized while she is experiencing signs of pseudo-pregnancy, symptoms may continue for several weeks despite the fact she has been spayed.
+If your dog will not be used for breeding, ovariohysterectomy is recommended to prevent future episodes.
+Ideally, this surgical sterilization should be performed after all signs have resolved.
+If she is surgically sterilized while she is experiencing signs of pseudo-pregnancy, signs may continue for several weeks despite the fact she has been spayed.